steve12345585/SnipeOffice/desktop/README.md

-# LibreOffice Binary
+# SnipeOffice Binary

-Code for the LibreOffice main binary (`soffice`) resides here.
+Code for the SnipeOffice main binary (`soffice`) resides here.
 The `soffice_main` function for the `soffice` binary can be found here.

 ## Stable Interface

-Some of the artifacts built here are part of a LibreOffice installation set's stable interface, which (programmatic) clients can depend on.
+Some of the artifacts built here are part of a SnipeOffice installation set's stable interface, which (programmatic) clients can depend on.
 Among them are:

 ### soffice